Projects

 Alumtek Minerals initial focus was to complete proof-of-concept trials to prove that commercial quantities of metal elements in bauxite residue could be economically recovered.
 These include critical minerals, rare earth elements, iron oxides, alumina and cement additive material.
 The proof-of-concept work, conducted at SGS Perth concluded that it was economically feasible to extract target elements from bauxite residue.

-Alumtek Minerals is currently completing a Commonwealth funded R&D program to demonstrate an optimised capability for extraction of the target elements.
+Alumtek Minerals has now completed a Commonwealth funded R&D program and has demonstrated capability to extract the target elements.

 2017 – Alumtek Pty Ltd commissioned by Rio Tinto as part of its “Global Valorisation” program to undertake initial scoping work on extracting critical minerals from bauxite residue